PioSolver Review 2026: Is the GTO Solver Worth $249?

 Is PioSolver Worth $249?

-At NL100, $249 is equivalent to 2.5 buy-ins.
+At NL100, $249 is 2.5 buy-ins.
 An improvement of 1 BB/100 EV at 100K hands per month recovers the cost in under three months.
 Most players play more than that.

 At NL50, the same $249 represents five buy-ins.
 You need a larger BB/100 gain over the same volume or to play more hands.
 It’s still recoverable, just slower.

 At NL25 and below, the math doesn’t add up.
 Sub-NL50 grinders typically have larger leaks that the solver does not address.
-Having a game-theory edge is irrelevant against opponents who don’t bet for value with a second pair.
+A game-theory edge is irrelevant against opponents who don’t bet for value with a second pair.

 Run your own variance and EV math through our free poker calculators before deciding.